 Studies evaluating fenugreek for its purported anabolic effects typically use doses ranging between 500-600 mg.

 Fenugreek Side Effects

 According to WebMD.com : “Fenugreek is likely safe for people when taken by mouth in amounts normally found in foods.
 It is possibly safe when taken in amounts used for medicinal purposes.”
-Some of fenugreek side effects include diarrhea, stomach upset, bloating and gas.
+Some of the fenugreek side effects include diarrhea, stomach upset, bloating and gas.
 Fenugreek might lower blood sugar .
 Fenugreek can also potentially cause gynecomastia.
-No side effects was reported by any of the participants in Wilborn et al. study.
+No side effects were reported by any of the participants in Wilborn et al. study.
 One study using 3g/kg bodyweight of fenugreek also reported no adverse effects .